 Membership in the International Order of the Blue Gavel (IOBG) is by invitation only.
 Your Yacht Club's Chapter of the Blue Gavel is the one that issues the invitation.
 They must have a majority vote to issue an initation to join the Blue Gavel.
 Once this happens, then the Chapter's President signs the invited Past Comodore's application; forwards the application to the District Director.
 The District Director signs the application; then forwards it to the District Treasurer.
 The District Treasurer forwards the application, with the International dues, to the International President.
-No membership card can be issued until this process is followed.
+No membership card can de issued ubtil this process is followed.

 It should be looked upon as an honor and as recognition of the candidate's performance of the duties as Commodore by one's peers - those who have gone before.
 Each Chapter should actively pursue and invite to join, those commodores who have served credibly.
-Each District should actively pursue and recruit those clubs within their area, which meet the criteria for the formation of a Chapter commodores of other qualifying yacht clubs.
+Each District should actively pursue and recruit those clubs within their area, which meet the criteria for the formation of a Chapter

+Chapters are encouraged to offer memberships to those members of their club who served as commodores of other qualifying yacht clubs.
 Care should be taken, however, to ensure that, if a Chapter exists at the club where the candidate served, that Chapter did, or would, extend the appropriate invitation to join.